RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Next Steps
-- **Scale to larger datasets:** Move beyond PubMed QA to a bigger biomedical corpus (e.g., full PubMed abstracts or CORD-19) to test performance at scale.
+- **Scale to larger datasets:** Use bigger body of corpus such as CORD-19 to test performance at scale.
-- **Use larger verifier models:** Replace `GPT-2 XL` with modern LLMs (e.g., GPT-J, LLaMA-2, Falcon) to evaluate speculative decoding against stronger baselines.
+- **Use larger verifier models:** Replace verifier `GPT-2 XL` with modern LLMs (e.g.,`LLaMA-2`) to evaluate speculative decoding against stronger baselines.
-- **Stress-test real-world applications:** Apply speculative decoding in latency-sensitive domains such as clinical decision support, healthcare chatbots, or biomedical literature search.
+- **Stress-test real-world applications:** Apply speculative decoding in different domains such as biopharm, EHR, or genomes.

 ## Conclusion